harisont/multigec-2025-slides/slides.md

   - extension of MultiGEC with additional references and/or new languages
 - __evaluation__:
   - larger-scale manual assessment of shared task submissions
-  - further work on automatic metrics
+  - further work on cross-lingually applicable metrics
+  - further automation
 - __new MultiGEC systems__ during the task's open phase

 ## To learn more about\...